iseaman89/JumpLottasHead/README.md

 # Jump Lotta's Head, Jump 🐤🎮

-A fun and minimalistic **Flappy Bird clone** for Android, built to explore game mechanics, object pooling, and Unity basics during my training as a Software Developer.
+A fun and minimalistic **Flappy Bird clone** for Android, built to explore game mechanics, object pooling, di and Unity basics during my training as a Software Developer.

 ---